Vestibular migraine is now the accepted term for a type of migraine that mainly presents with dizziness symptoms.

 The busier we are the less time we devote to treating ourselves as human beings, and humans need fuel in the form of food, which is an area we are very bad at maintaining when we are busy.

 Many of us skip meals, especially lunch, as we are too busy to stop.
-As a result, this can trigger migraine attacks in some individuals.
+As a result, this can trigger Vestibular Migraine attacks in some individuals.

 Avoid missing meals and try and regulate your mealtimes, as well as having a well-balanced breakfast, lunch and dinner at around the same times each day, and have snacks spaced between meals to avoid hunger can regulate and keep your blood sugar levels stable.